 Tribal Students Program in Agricultural Sciences

-A federally funded program with the University of Nevada, Reno’s College of Agriculture, Biotechnology, and Natural Resources.
-The purpose of the program is to recruit, retain, and graduate American Indian/Alaska Native students in the Agricultural Sciences.
-The program provides a variety of different services and resources to students starting in their collegiate journey.
+The Tribal Students Program is a private and federally funded program within the University of Nevada, Reno’s College of Agriculture, Biotechnology & Natural Resources.
+The purpose of the program is to recruit, retain and graduate American Indian/Alaska Native students in the agricultural sciences.
+The program provides a variety of different services and resources to students beginning their collegiate journey.

-Students who participate in the Tribal Students program will be able to receive the following support services.
+Undergraduate students who participate in the Tribal Students program are eligible to receive support services such as:

 Graduate Fellowships